-Qualified Wisconsin retirement income exclusion If you (and/or your spouse if married filing a joint return) were 65 years of age or older on December 31, 2018, and your federal adjusted gross income is less than \$15,000 (\$30,000 if married filing a joint return or, if married filing a separate return, the sum of both spouses' federal adjusted gross income must be less than \$30,000), \$5,000 of your qualified retirement income is not taxable for Wisconsin purposes.
-If both spouses were 65 years of age or older, each spouse may exclude up to \$5,000 of qualified retirement income.
+Qualified Wisconsin retirement income subtraction If you (and/or your spouse if married filing a joint return) were 65 years of age or older on December 31, 2021, and your federal adjusted gross income is less than \$15,000 (\$30,000 if married filing a joint return or, if married filing a separate return, the sum of both spouses' federal adjusted gross income must be less than \$30,000), you may deduct up to \$5,000 of your qualified retirement income for Wisconsin purposes.
+If both spouses were 65 years of age or older, each spouse may deduct up to \$5,000 of qualified retirement income.
 Do not include this amount on line 8b (line 5b of Schedule H-EZ).
 Instead, this amount should be included on line 9d (line 6d of Schedule H-EZ).
-CAUTION If you (and/or your spouse if married filing a joint return) qualify, the exclusion of qualified retirement income is mandatory and must be deducted from your taxable income.

-Line 8c (line 5c of Schedule H-EZ) If you have income reportable on line 8 (line 5 of Schedule H-EZ) and paid for medical care insurance (including Medicare insurance deducted from your social security benefits and Medicare Supplemental insurance) or long-term care insurance in 2018, you may be able to claim a deduction for all or a portion of these costs:
+Line 8c (line 5c of Schedule H-EZ) If you have income reportable on line 8 (line 5 of Schedule H-EZ) and paid for medical care insurance (including Medicare insurance deducted from your social security benefits and Medicare Supplemental insurance) or long-term care insurance in 2021, you may be able to claim a deduction for all or a portion of these costs:

-Complete the worksheet below.
+1) Complete the worksheet below.
 If you purchased your medical care insurance through an Exchange (Marketplace), the amount you paid is the amount paid after your premium was reduced for any advance payment of the premium assistance credit.

-Insurance Deduction Worksheet Amount you paid in 2018 for medical care insurance during a period in which you were not self-employed 2.
-Amount you paid for long-term care insurance in 2018 3.
-Add lines 1 and 2 4.
-Amount you paid for medical care insurance in 2018 while you were self-employed 4.
+Insurance Deduction Worksheet 1.
+Amount you paid in 2021 for medical care insurance 2.
+Amount you paid for long-term care insurance in 2021 3.
+Add lines 1 and 2